Tocharian languages: Discovery and significance

 Prakrit documents from 3rd-century Krorän and Niya on the southeast edge of the Tarim Basin contain loanwords and names that appeared to scholars to come from a closely related language, referred to as Tocharian C. However, this was found to be entirely flawed for the Krorän part (see below, section "Tocharian C").
 Recently, a dissertation authored by Niels Schoubben (Leiden University) has demonstrated that all the so-called Tocharian loanwords in Niya Prakrit were, in fact, Bactrian and pre-Bactrian loanwords, or resulted from fundamental misunderstandings of specific words and orthographies.
 His work definitively put an end to the "Tocharian C" hypothesis.

 The discovery of Tocharian upset some theories about the relations of Indo-European languages and revitalized their study.
 In the 19th century, it was thought that the division between centum and satem languages was a simple west–east division, with centum languages in the west.
 The theory was undermined in the early 20th century by the discovery of Hittite, a centum language in a relatively eastern location, and Tocharian, which was a centum language despite being the easternmost branch.
 The result was a new hypothesis, following the wave model of Johannes Schmidt, suggesting that the satem isogloss represents a linguistic innovation in the central part of the Proto-Indo-European home range, and the centum languages along the eastern and the western peripheries did not undergo that change.

 Most scholars identify the ancestors of the Tocharians with the Afanasievo culture of South Siberia (c.
-3300–2500 BC), an early eastern offshoot of the steppe cultures of the Don-Volga area that later became the Yamnayans.
+3300–2500 BC), an early eastern offshoot of the steppe cultures of the Don-Volga area that also gave rise to the Yamnayans.
 Under this scenario, Tocharian speakers would have immigrated to the Tarim Basin from the north at some later point.

 Most scholars reject Walter Bruno Henning's proposed link to Gutian, a language spoken on the Iranian plateau in the 22nd century BC and known only from personal names.

 Tocharian probably died out after 840 when the Uyghurs, expelled from Mongolia by the Kyrgyz, moved into the Tarim Basin.
 The theory is supported by the discovery of translations of Tocharian texts into Uyghur.

-Some modern Chinese words may ultimately derive from a Tocharian or related source, e.g. Old Chinese *mjit (蜜 (mì)) "honey", from Proto-Tocharian *ḿət(ə) (where *ḿ is palatalized; cf. Tocharian B mit), cognate with Old Church Slavonic медъ (transliterated: medŭ) (meaning "honey"), and English mead.
+Some modern Chinese words may ultimately derive from a Tocharian or related source, e.g. Old Chinese *mit (蜜 (mì)) Cantonese mat6 "honey", from Proto-Tocharian *ḿət(ə) (where *ḿ is palatalized; cf. Tocharian B mit), cognate with Old Church Slavonic медъ (transliterated: medŭ) (meaning "honey"), and English mead.